adrianodematteis/trg-assessment/README.md

   curl http://127.0.0.1:61003/trg-assessment/crimes-by-crime-type

 Run the application:
+- sbt assembly to generate the fat Jar
-Run the application as a normal Spark application (client mode)
+- run the application as a normal Spark application (client mode)